 Upper GI (gastrointestinal) series, also called a barium swallow.
 This test looks at the organs of the top part of your digestive system.
 It checks your food pipe (esophagus), stomach, and the first part of your small intestine (duodenum).
 You will swallow a metallic fluid called barium.
 Barium coats the organs so that they can be seen on an X-ray.

 Upper endoscopy or EGD (esophagogastroduodenoscopy).
 This test looks at the lining or inside of your esophagus, stomach, and duodenum.
 This test uses a thin, lighted tube (endoscope).
 The tube has a camera at one end.
-The tube is put into your mouth and throat.
+The tube is put into your mouth and throat while you are sedated.
 Then it goes into your esophagus, stomach, and duodenum.
 Your healthcare provider can see the inside of these organs.
-He or she can also take a small tissue sample (biopsy) if needed.
+They can also take a small tissue sample (biopsy) if needed.

 Bernstein test.
 This test helps to see if your symptoms are caused by acid in your esophagus.
-The test is done by dripping a mild acid through a tube placed in your esophagus.
+The test is done by dripping a mild acid through a tube placed in your esophagus to see if that causes the same symptoms.
+The Bernstein test is rarely done now.

 Esophageal manometry.
 This test checks the strength of your esophagus muscles.
 It can see if you have any problems with backward flow of fluid (reflux) or swallowing.
 A small tube is put into your nostril, then down your throat and into your esophagus.
 The tube checks how much pressure your esophageal muscles make when they are at rest.

 pH monitoring.
 This test checks the pH (acid level) in your esophagus.
 A thin, plastic tube is placed into your nostril, down your throat, and into your esophagus.
 The tube has a sensor that measures pH level.
-The other end of the tube outside your body is attached to a small monitor that records your pH levels for 24 to 48 hours.
+The other end of the tube outside your body is attached by a wire to a small monitor that records your pH levels for 24 to 48 hours.
 During this time you can go home and do your normal activities.
 You will need to keep a diary of any symptoms you feel, and also of the food you eat.
 Your pH readings are checked and compared to your activity for that time period.
+Another method is to attach a capsule, about the size of a pencil eraser, to the lining inside the esophagus during an EGD.
+This sends pH data wirelessly to a receiver that can be worn on your wrist, or some other place.
+The capsule falls off in about 5 days and passes in your stool.

 Impedance testing.
 This test is able to see reflux of acid, plus nonacid liquid and air.
-It is combined with pH monitoring.
+It can be done with pH monitoring.

 How is GERD treated?